 Spruce Meadows has been approved by the Calgary Board of Education as an “A” Off-Site Activity.

-Applications and a brochure for this program can be downloaded and are based on a first come-first-served basis, space is limited so please apply early.
+Applications for this program can be downloaded on line and are based on a first come-first-served basis, space is limited so please apply early.